dgroomes/jshell-playground/api/README.md

 # api

-This sub-project explores the JShell API by implementing a custom event loop.
+This subproject explores the JShell API by implementing a custom event loop.

-Note: the JShell API is different than the JShell *tool*.
+Note: the JShell API is different from the JShell *tool*.
 The JShell tool is the REPL that is implemented using the building blocks of the JShell API.
 The JShell tool is usually invoked via the `jshell` executable but can be invoked programmatically via an API of its own (confusing, I know!
 I was spinning on this for a long time).
 With the JShell API, we can implement our own tooling.
 I'm learning about the API in the hopes that I can integrate it into Intellij via an Intellij plugin as a prototype or hack on the JShell integration that already exists in the Intellij Platform.

 ## Design

-This sub-project is implemented in two sub-projects of its own:
+This subproject is implemented in two subprojects of its own:

 * `subject/`.
-This sub-project contains our "subject" code, meaning the code we want to experiment with via a JShell session.
+This subproject contains our "subject" code, meaning the code we want to experiment with via a JShell session.
 In a normal project, this would be our application and library code but in this project it is just a means to an end.
 * `runner/`.
-This sub-project contains the `public static void main` method to instantiate a JShell session and handle a custom event loop which continuously reads input and executes it in JShell.
-This sub-project is the interesting part of the project.
+This subproject contains the `public static void main` method to instantiate a JShell session and handle a custom event loop which continuously reads input and executes it in JShell.
+This subproject is the interesting part of the project.
 In it, we explore the JShell APIs of the `jdk.jshell` package.

 ## Instructions

+1. Use Java 17
-1. Build the projects:
+2. Build the projects:
-    * Build the `subject/` project with `./gradlew subject:installDist`
+    * Build the `subject/` project with the following command.
+    * ```shell
+      ./gradlew subject:installDist
+      ```
-    * Build the `runner/` program with `./gradlew runner:installDist`
+    * Build the `runner/` program with the following command.
+    * ```shell
+      ./gradlew runner:installDist
+      ```
-1. Run the runner project:
+3. Run the runner project:
-    * `runner/build/install/runner/bin/runner`
+    * ```shell
+      runner/build/install/runner/bin/runner
+      ```
-1. Explore!
+4. Explore!
-    * The JShell session is loaded with all of the source code of the `subject/` project and its library dependencies (in this case, the Jackson serialization library).
+    * The JShell session is loaded with all the source code of the `subject/` project and its library dependencies (in
+      this case, the Jackson serialization library).
     * For example, try importing and `new`-ing up an instance of `ObjectMapper`:
       * `import com.fasterxml.jackson.databind.ObjectMapper;`
-      * `var mapper = new ObjectMapper(); `
+      * `var mapper = new ObjectMapper();`
     * Then, deserialize the JSON string stored in the `POINT_JSON` variable into an instance of `PointPojo`:
       * `mapper.readValue(dgroomes.SubjectMain.POINT_JSON, dgroomes.PointPojo.class);`
     * Altogether, it will look like this:
-      ```
+      ```text
       runner/build/install/runner/bin/runner
       00:03:06 INFO RunnerMain - Exploring the JShell API by implementing a custom event loop!
       00:03:06 INFO RunnerMain - Enter Java code snippets below and they will be passed to a JShell session (remote JVM) and executed: